amd/quark-documentation/docs/pytorch/user_guide_config_description.rst

 Step 3: [Optional] Setting ``AlgoConfig`` for the model.
 --------------------------------------------------------

-If users want to use Quark’s advanced algorithms such as AWQ, they should set up the configuration for them.
+If users want to use Quark's advanced algorithms such as AWQ, they should set up the configuration for them.

 Users should possess a thorough understanding of the methods and hyper-parameters associated with the algorithms prior to configuring them!
 Algorithms only support some ``QuantizationSpec``, please make sure before running.

 Here we use the algorithms configuration of Llama2-7b as the example:

 .. code:: python

    from quark.torch.algorithm.awq.awq import AwqProcessor from quark.torch.algorithm.awq.smooth import SmoothQuantProcessor